 College Opportunity Funds (COF) and state financial aid funds should be maximized and include incentives for state priorities.
-Funds should be maximized in two ways: Through COF, by providing COF funds to all resident students, with additional incentives - accruing directly to institutions who meet the incentive criteria for enrollment that meets specific state needs such as a) serving low and middle income students, b) meeting workforce needs, c) funding graduate students, etc. These incentives would be calculated as a proportion of the basic COF and be the same regardless of the institution the student attends.
-Through financial aid by, for example, providing financial aid incentives to students who obtain a degree or certificate on time or early.
-2. Funds should be linked to measurable progress to spur innovation through outcome based rewards.
-A portion of state funds should be allocated as rewards for measurable progress in outcome-based achievements in areas that further statewide educational and economic priorities, such as: a) degrees and certificates that meet workforce needs, b) improved student retention, c) certificate and degree completion; and d) better outcomes for low and middle income students.
-Outcome based funding for institutions should be strengthened, especially as new state funding becomes available.
-3. Certain graduate programs should be funded through "fee for service".
+Funds should be maximized in two ways:

+- · Through COF, by providing COF funds to all resident students, with additional incentives-accruing directly to institutions who meet the incentive criteria-for enrollment that meets specific state needs, such as: a) serving low- and middle-income students, b) meeting workforce needs, c) funding graduate students, etc. These incentives would be calculated as a proportion of the basic COF and be the same regardless of the institution the student attends. - Through financial aid by, for example, providing financial aid incentives to students who obtain a degree or certificate on time or early.

+Funds should be linked to measurable progress in spurring innovation through outcome-based rewards.

+A portion of state funds should be allocated as rewards for measurable progress in outcome-based achievements in areas that further statewide educational and economic priorities, such as: a) degrees and certificates that meet workforce needs, b) improved student retention, c) certificate and degree completion; and d) better outcomes for low- and middle-income students.

+· Outcome-based funding for institutions should be strengthened, especially as new state funding becomes available.

+Certain graduate programs should be funded through "fee for service."

 A portion of state funds should be allocated through "fee for service" contracts to prioritized graduate programs, such as CSU's professional veterinary program and CU's Anschutz medical campus, as these types of programs do not lend themselves to per student funding.
-Other graduate programs can be handled thru COF incentives.
+Other graduate programs can be handled through COF incentives.
 Any other "fee for service" allocations should be significantly reduced.

-4. Efficiencies should continue to be implemented.
-There should be a continued focus on achieving institutional and statewide efficiencies such as: coordinating purchases from system-wide price lists resulting in economies of scale and lower prices, consolidating administrative operations, Implementing innovations such as online course delivery to meet student needs at lower cost while maintaining quality, and demonstrating ongoing savings and efficiencies annually.
-5. A state fund should be created to match locally raised funding.
-The state should create a matching fund where local voters' financial commitment to local institutions can be matched with state assistance.
+Efficiencies should continue to be implemented.

+There should be a continued focus on achieving institutional and statewide efficiencies such as:

+- · Coordinating purchases from system-wide price lists resulting in economies of scale and lower prices; - Consolidating administrative operations; - Implementing innovations such as online course delivery to meet student needs at lower cost while maintaining quality; and - Demonstrating ongoing savings and efficiencies annually.

+A state fund should be created to match locally raised funding.

+· The state should create a matching fund where local voters' financial commitment to local institutions can be matched with state assistance.
 Such a matching fund should be used to account for local revenue capacity variances.

 Consider state funding with view to the system.

-Consider state appropriations, tuition policy, state financial aid and institutional subsidies, as well as the state's tiered system, when assessing policy changes.
-Note: The state provides General Fund I d support to governing boards through two mechanisms: COF stipends and fee for service contracts.
-The COF stipend is a per credit hour amount that is
+· Consider state appropriations, tuition policy, state financial aid and institutional subsidies, as well as the state's tiered system, when assessing policy changes.

 Note: The state provides General Fund support to governing boards through two mechanisms: COF stipends and fee for service contracts.
 The COF stipend is a per credit hour amount that is provided to resident undergraduates who are enrolled.
 It operates as an offset to their total tuition (student share of tuition + COF stipend).
 Through COF, the state funds undergraduate education.
-Graduate education and specific high cost programs are funded through the fee for service contract that each governing board negotiates directly with the Department of Higher Education.
+Graduate education and specific high-cost programs are funded through the fee for service contract that each governing board negotiates directly with the Department of Higher Education.
 The state also funds a variety of financial aid programs.
-The majority of state financial aid supports two programs: direct need based financial aid and work-study.
+The majority of state financial aid supports two programs: direct need-based financial aid and work-study.

+Recommendation 2: Access

-Recommendation 2 - Colorado must reduce regional, income and ethnic gaps in college admission, retention and completion.
+Colorado must reduce regional, income and ethnic gaps in college admission, retention and completion.